MicrosoftDocs/azure-devops-docs/docs/organizations/security/set-permissions-access-test.md

 > [!NOTE]
 > To enable the new user interface for the Project Permissions Settings Page, see [Enable preview features](../../project/navigation/preview-features.md).

-In this example, we grant members assigned to the Test Admin group permissions to create and view test runs and manage test configurations and environments.
+In this example, we grant members assigned to the Team Admin group permissions to create and view test runs and manage test configurations and environments.

 #### [Preview page](#tab/preview-page)